gloveboxes/30_days_blog_generator/README.md

 ```

 ## Content Configuration

+Use VS Code with the [RedHat YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension installed to validate the blog.yaml file against the blog.json schema.

 A blog.yaml file is used to configure the structure and the metadata of the blog posts.
 You'll find the blog.yaml file in the root of the project.